 DRAM 1341.
-Makeup.
+Stage Makeup.
 (3-2-4).

-Design and execution of makeup for the purpose of developing believable characters.
+Design and execution of makeup for the stage performer.
 Includes discussion of basic makeup principles and practical experience of makeup application.

 DRAM 1351.
 Acting I. (3-3-3).

 An introduction to the fundamental principles and tools of acting as used in auditions, rehearsals, and performances.
 This may include ensemble performing, character and script analysis, and basic theater terminology.
 This exploration will emphasize the development of the actor's instrument: voice, body, and imagination.